 The practice of making a countersunk hole is known as countersinking.
 Now, a countersunk hole may come in different sizes of angles.
-It includes the standard sizes of 60, 82, and 90 degrees alongside the less popular 100, 110, and 120 degrees.
+It includes 60, 82, and 90 degrees standard sizes alongside the less popular 100, 110, and 120 degrees.
 However, the most frequently used degrees are 82, 90, and 100.

-It is because the wood fibers will crack and become dented if not wholly damaged.
-It is much easier to counterbore a wooden surface; this is because counterboring does not require precision and accuracy in the angles.
-Also, in a counterbore, all the hole needs are a screw with a flat underside or one with a socket head that can fit with the surface or washer.
+Because the wood fibers will crack and become dented if not wholly damaged, it is much easier to counterbore a wooden surface because counterboring does not require precision and accuracy in the angles.
+Also, in a counterbore, all the hole needs are a screw with a flat underside or a socket head that can fit with the surface or washer.

 The counterbore is typically used for a single purpose while

 Countersinks, due to their different angles, have other purposes.
 A counterbore is often similar to an enlargement of a small coaxial hole, while a countersink is a conical version.